ChamuMutezva/invoice-app/README.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
+- create login details
+- sign in to proceed
 - Create, read, update, and delete invoices
 - Receive form validations when trying to create/edit an invoice
 - Save draft invoices, and mark pending invoices as paid